nanomq/nanomq/docs/en_US/bridges/introduction.md

 - Forward the message to the bridge node according to the rules;
 - Subscribe to the topic from the bridge node, and forward the message to this node/group after collecting the message.

-This section introduces MQTT over TCP bridge and MQTT over QUIC bridge.
+This section introduces MQTT over TCP bridge, MQTT over QUIC bridge, and AWS IoT Core Bridge.

 ## [MQTT over TCP Bridging](./tcp-bridge.md)